jcleanto/reactnd-project-flashcards/README.md

 # React Native Flashcards Udacity Project

 This is the project for the final assessment project for Udacity's React Native course.

+This project was tested in IOS Platform.

 ## Start